-Shin splints are a painful condition caused by inflammation in the muscles and other tissues around the shin bone in your lower leg.
+Shin splints, or technically known as medial tibial stress syndrome, are a painful condition caused by inflammation in the muscles and other tissues around the shin bone in your lower leg.
 Though they often resolve themselves over time, athletes and those with active jobs—like nurses and service workers—don’t always have the opportunity to rest and allow their shin splints to heal.

-Compression socks are one of the most effective ways to relieve and prevent pain and inflammation associated with shin splints.
-They encourage blood flow in the legs, support muscles to prevent fatigue, and help the tissues around your shin bones recover more quickly.
-This support also increases muscle stamina and helps your body acclimate to prolonged or higher-intensity activities.
+Yes, compression socks help with shin splints by encouraging better blood flow in the legs, supporting your muscles to prevent fatigue, and helping the tissues around your shins recover more quickly.
+They also increase muscle stamina and help your body acclimate to prolonged or higher-intensity activities by providing durable support to your leg and calf.

-Pain associated with shin splints is usually caused by fluid retention straining the tissues in the affected area.
+Pain associated with shin splints is usually caused by fluid retention straining the connected muscle tissues in the affected area.
 Lactic acid can also build up in muscles and cause them to become sore and inflamed.
-Compression encourages those fluids to drain and redistribute throughout the body, reducing pressure and relieving your pain.
+Compression encourages those fluids to drain and redistribute throughout the body, reducing pressure and relieving your muscle soreness.

 Speed Up Recovery

-The primary thing compression socks do for shin splints is improve circulation in the compressed area.
-This process causes blood and other fluids to flow faster through your leg by oxygenating the tissues and increasing the overall stamina of the supporting muscles.
+The primary thing compression socks do for shin splints is improve and promote circulation in the compressed area.
+This process causes blood and other fluids to flow faster through your leg by oxygenating the tissues and increasing the overall stamina of the supporting leg muscles.

 As mentioned above, swelling associated with shin splints results from fluids pooling in the affected area.
 Compression helps push those fluids out of the tissues around the shinbone, encouraging them to redistribute throughout the body.